EnquistLab/RGNRS/cran-comments.md

 * This is a new release.

 ## Notes
-* The examples may take more than 5 seconds depending on how busy the API (and server) is.
-Usually they'll be less than 5 seconds, but this does vary depending on when the checks are done.
+* The examples may take more than 5 seconds depending on how busy the API (and server) is, so I now test the examples (and other functionality) via testthat.